-21.4% seropositive (Oksanen et al. 2009).
-This was much higher than an earlier study from the Beaufort and Chukchi Seas and the Russian Arctic (6%; Rah et al. 2005), though a subsample from the Russian Arctic showed a prevalence of 23% (7 of 30).
-More recently, Jensen et al. (2010) documented an increase in the prevalence of T. gondii in Svalbard polar bears and speculated this might be due to warming ocean waters enabling oocysts to have higher survival.
-Though no health or reproductive effects have yet been demonstrated, it would be prudent to monitor for Brucella, morbillivirus, and Toxoplasma periodically (every 10 years), especially since the latter may be increasing in prevalence (Jensen et al. 2010).
+calicivirus, phocid herpes virus, and rabies (Tryland et al. 2005).
+Low seroprevalence was reported for all (5.4% for Brucella, 8% for canine distemper virus, 2% to calicivirus, and 0% to phocid herpesvirus and rabies).
+Polar bears from East Greenland, Svalbard, and the Barents Sea screened for antibodies to the protozoan parasite Toxoplasma gondii were 21.4% seropositive (Oksanen et al. 2009).
+This was much higher than an earlier study from the Beaufort and Chukchi Seas and the Russian Arctic (6%; Rah et al. 2005), although a subsample from the Russian Arctic showed a prevalence of 23% (7 of 30).
+More recently, Jensen et al. (2010) documented an increase in the prevalence of T. gondii in Svalbard polar bears and speculated this might be due to warming ocean waters enabling higher survival of oocysts.
+Although no health or reproductive effects have yet been demonstrated, we believe it prudent to monitor for Brucella, morbillivirus, and Toxoplasma periodically (every 10 years), especially because the latter may be increasing in prevalence (Jensen et al. 2010).
 Consideration should be given to screening subpopulations that have not been screened.
 Methods recommended for monitoring polar bear health are summarized in Table 15.